 The measured airborne sound insulation will in practices be better than measured in the laboratory due to flanking noise contribution from the test room.
-This applies for measured values above approximately $R'W > 58$ dB.
+This applies for measured values above approximately $R'W > 58 \text{ dB}$ .

 The radiated structure-borne noise from the floor is influenced by flanking noise from the test room for values above 2 kHz.
-Consequently, the values for the radiation efficiency and the insertion loss ILp for the sound pressure level are not stated.
+Consequently, the values for the radiation efficiency and the insertion loss ILp for the sound pressure level are stated for information only.